Joseph-Rance/Computing-Soc-old/README.md

 If anyone wants a talk on something or would like to do a talk plz email me (Joseph Rance)

+Some of the links to recodings in older emails have been overwritten and I can't unload the recordings to github, so if you would like a specific recording from Com Soc please email me (joseph)

 # INFO ON NEW SCHOOL YEAR

 ## For year 12s